lawrennd/old_talks/_neurips/includes/effect-of-late-reviewers.md

 \code{original_pairs = pd.read_csv(os.path.join(nipsy.review_store, 'Duplicate_PaperID_Pairs.csv'), index_col='original')
 duplicate_pairs = pd.read_csv(os.path.join(nipsy.review_store, 'Duplicate_PaperID_Pairs.csv'), index_col='duplicate')}

-\notes{Perform an \'inner join\' on duplicate papers and their originals with their reviews, and set the index of the duplicated papers to match the original.
+\notes{Perform an 'inner join' on duplicate papers and their originals with their reviews, and set the index of the duplicated papers to match the original.
 This gives us data frames with matching indices containing scores over time of the duplicate and original papers.}